bakpakin/Fennel/style.md

 Functions which convert one thing to another should be named with a `->` in the middle, such as `bytes->table`.
-Don't put `->` at the end of an identifier unless it's a macro that works like `->`.
+Don't put `->` at the end of an identifier unless it's a threading macro that works like `->`.

 Pronounce the arrow as "to".
 For example, `bytes->table` would be read as "bytes to table".

 ## Comments

-Write heading comments with at least four semicolons; write top-level comments with three semicolons.
+Write heading comments with at least four semicolons.
+Write top-level comments with at least two semicolons.
 Write comments on a particular fragment of code before that fragment and aligned with it, using two semicolons.
-Write margin comments with one semicolon.
+Use one semicolon only for comments that go on the same line as some code.

 Examples: